snowplow/snowplow/README.md

 ## Documentation

-There is a growing set of technical documentation for SnowPlow:
+There is a growing set of documentation for SnowPlow.

+The most comprehensive set of documenetation can be found on the [SnowPlow wiki][snowplow-wiki].
+This includes:

+* [Technical documentation including setup instructions][setup-snowplow-instructions]

 * [Introduction] [intro]
 * [Technical FAQ] [techfaq]